 2. Hollyhill Black Dahlia

-One of the Best Black Dahlia Flower Varieties with large, fully double blooms that boast a rich, glossy black hue.
-Hollyhill Black is a hardy variety, thriving in warm summer climates and blooming profusely from mid-summer to early fall.
+With large, fully double blooms that boast a rich, glossy black hue, Hollyhill Black is a hardy variety, thriving in warm summer climates and blooming profusely from mid-summer to early fall.

 3. Sam Hopkins Dahlia

 Sam Hopkins Dahlia has a distinctive, sculptural form with deep-red to almost black petals that curve and twist in a striking, almost artful manner.
 Its dark color contrasts beautifully with lighter flowers in a mixed bouquet.